2020 Earthquakes & Updates from the Oldest Colony in the World

 Before leaving for Boriké, I worked 4-6 jobs as once, as many immigrants and migrants do, still not making enough to live and pay Student Loans.
 As a freelancer, I keep this page open all year round.
 There are no sick days for me.
 It is also an open invitation to give while we build.
 Boriké (Puerto Rico) was invaded by the United States in 1898 via ships that arrived in Guanica which is where the Earthquake’s epicenter was.
 The profundity is not lost on Boricuas who are individually and collectively processing on la isla and all over the world.

 As of late, colonialism has regenerated as disaster capitalism.
 As a Boricua who works in service of individual and collective healing, while also managing a small business, I welcome the support that will go towards:

 - Urgent need: A new car – my beLOVED 1999 Jeep Cherokee has died!

 - Gas, food & water supply

 - Herbs & materials to make medicine for community (for example, I make a lot of Ylang Ylang Oil which is helpful for grief and shock)

 A little help can go a long way.

 You donate via Paypal or Venmo: @cassandra-fradera.
-I am asking for personal donations, as companies such as GoFundMe keep a portion of the fundraising for their own profit which is not aligned with the sustento of a solidarity economy.
+I am asking for personal donations, as companies such as GoFundMe are not allowed in Puerto Rico.